-I painted my entire living by myself in a day.
-I removed all the decor items, pushed the big pieces in the middle of the room and covered with drop cloths.
-I even had time to rip up the carpet and put it all the furniture back in its place and was able to sit down and have a glass of wine at the end of the day.
+I painted my entire living room(including the ceiling) by myself in a day.
+I removed all the decor items, pushed the big pieces of furniture to the middle of the room, and covered them with drop cloths.
+The painting was so easy that I even had time to rip up the carpet and put all the furniture back in its place.
+By the end of the day, I was able to sit down and have a glass of wine.

 I patched all the holes in the wall with drywall mud.
 I have textured walls in my 1927 home, they are a blessing and a curse.
 They are a blessing when you are patching because you don’t have to have a completely smooth finish on the hole repairs and the curse is when you paint.
-Textured walls are bumpy and the rollers sometimes miss those deep textured areas even with the proper nap roller.
+Textured walls are bumpy and the rollers sometimes miss those deeply textured areas even with the proper nap roller.

 Power it on and let the paint run up the tube into the paint roller.
-Once the paint is to the roller, begin to roll, it will take a few times rolling before the paint comes out evenly on the roller.
+Once the paint reaches the roller head, begin to roll the brush on the wall.
+It will take a few times rolling before the paint comes out evenly on the roller.

 Make sure to follow me on YouTube to see more home decorating videos.
 See if you can count the times that Miss Cinnamon makes an appearance in the video, it is funny to watch!

-The clean up on the tube was just as easy as the painting.
+The cleanup on the tube was just as easy as the painting.
 The Wagner SideKick is so convenient and a big “time” saver.

 I switched the wall and trim colors.
 Paint Colors used in the before photo: Walls- Sands of Time (SW6101) Trim- Realist Beige (SW 6078)

-Paint Colors in the after photo: Walls- Accessible Beige (SW7036) and Trim (SW6037)
+Paint Colors in the after photo: Walls- Accessible Beige (SW7036) and Trim- Temperate Taupe (SW6037)